mebusw/springboot-demo/README.md

     gradle idea

+Spring Boot includes H2 already.
+Only to manage H2 database, start H2 in console and change it to `server` mode which supports multiple connections:

+    brew install h2
+    h2

 # Tips

 1. All of your application components (@Component, @Service, @Repository, @Controller etc.) will be automatically registered as Spring Beans.
-2. You need to press Ctrl/Cmd+F9 to compile the classes first before refresh the display.
+2. You need to press Ctrl/Cmd+F9 to compile the classes first before refresh the display when `springloaded` enabled.